EffectOrientedProgramming/book/docs/guide/scalatools.md

 OpenJDK 64-Bit Server VM Temurin-21.0.3+9 (build 21.0.3+9-LTS, mixed mode, sharing)
 ```

-If your version is not 21, update with:
+If your Java version is not 21, update it with:

 ```text
 cs java --jvm 21 --setup